This page is under construction. Text and images are not final.

 The existing TELUS-wide design system wasn’t designed for highly dynamic, device-driven interfaces.
 Chameleon evolved from that foundation into a more flexible, token-driven system tailored specifically to Smart Home.
 A big part of my work here was defining clear rules and thresholds — not just what components exist, but when and how they should be used — in close collaboration with core engineering.
 Flexibility was essential, but unbounded flexibility would have quickly undermined consistency.

-This meant treating brand as a configurable layer rather than something baked into components.
-Colours, typography, iconography, and assets are all driven by tokens, allowing the same core experience to adapt to different partners, markets, or energy providers.
-It’s the kind of work users never notice — but the moment the business needs it, it becomes essential.
+That commercial goal shaped almost every major design decision we made.
+It meant treating brand as a configurable layer rather than something baked into components.
+Colours, typography, iconography, and assets are all driven by tokens, so the same core experience can adapt to completely different partners, markets, and energy providers around the globe.
+It's the kind of work users never notice.
+But the moment the business needs it, it becomes essential.

-There's more to see about this project!
-However the page is currently under construction.
+There's more to see about this project, including the real impact of this project in users and our success metric.
+However, the page is currently under construction.
 Check back here in a few days.

 Team credits